Iago-Vargas/Iago-Vargas/README.md

   <br>
   🎯 I'm a Full-Stack developer passionate about technology, always looking to learn new tools and improve my skills.
   <br>
-  🚀 Here you will find a little about the technologies that I use in my daily life and the ones that I am currently studying.
+  🚀 Here you will find a little about the technologies that I use in my daily life and the ones that I am currently studyings.

 </div>